7 Household Items That Should Never Be Flushed Down the Toilet

 Are feminine hygiene products flushed in the bathroom causing damage? actually harm my pipes?

 Yes.
-Products for feminine hygiene do not break down in water and could cause blockages in the sewer or your pipes.
+Feminine hygiene products do not disintegrate in water, and could block your sewer pipes.

-Many "flushable" wipes don’t disintegrate easily and can lead to clogs in your pipes.
+Many "flushable" wipes don’t really break down and may cause clogs in your pipes.

-No. Baby wipes should never be flushed into the toilet since they are not able to dissolve quickly and could cause blockages.
+No. Baby wipes shouldn’t be flushed down the drain because they don’t dissolve well and can cause blockages.

-No. Paper towels are thicker than toilet paper, and they will not break down with the same ease, resulting in the possibility of clogging the plumbing system.
+No. Paper towels are more dense than toilet paper and aren’t broken down with the same ease, resulting in the possibility of clogging your plumbing system.

-No. Medicines can be harmful to our waterways, which is why it’s important to dispose of the drugs in a proper manner, by bringing your medications to the designated place for drop-off.
+No. Medicines can be harmful to our waterways.
+It’s important to dispose of them in a safe manner by taking these to designated drop-off location.

-If you’re faced with blockage of your drain do not hesitate to contact our professional plumbing solutions at Sydney Blocked Drains Plumbing .
-We offer unblocking blocked drains as well as drain clearing CCTV drain inspection and pipe relining services to ensure your home remains free from plumbing issues.
-Call us now to make an appointment.
+If you’re faced with the problem of a blocked drain, don’t hesitate to call our professional plumbing services via Sydney Blocked Drains Plumbing .
+We can help you unblock blocked drains, drain clearing, CCTV drain inspection and pipe relining services to ensure your home remains free from drainage problems.
+Call us today for an appointment.

 Additional Information